scylladb/scylladb/docs/alternator/alternator.md

   feature with the same name.
 ### Replication
 * Supported, with RF=3 (unless running on a cluster of less than 3 nodes).
-  Writes are done in LOCAL_QURUM and reads in LOCAL_ONE (eventual consistency) or LOCAL_QUORUM (strong consistency).
+  Writes are done in LOCAL_QUORUM and reads in LOCAL_ONE (eventual consistency) or LOCAL_QUORUM (strong consistency).
 ### Global Tables
 * Currently, *all* Alternator tables are created as "global" tables and can